jshawl/jesse.sh/_posts/2014-10-27-link-workflow.md

 layout: post
 ---

-I've recently remove the `/finds-links` url from my site, which was a jQuery plugin powered by pocket.
+I've recently removed the `/finds-links` url from my site, which was a jQuery plugin powered by pocket.

 This project, "The Q" has come back to life as a rails application that lets users expose links saved in their Pocket account.
 Check it out at <http://the--q.herokuapp.com/>.
 I might bring back the `/finds-links` page